Game changers: Manning, Woodson, Megatron headed to Hall - WTMJ

 Cowboys receiver Drew Pearson, Raiders coach Tom Flores and longtime Steelers scout Bill Nunn made it in the senior, coach and contributor categories, respectively.

 In a nod to COVID-19, the voters eschewed their traditional all-day meeting Saturday in favor of a virtual gathering on Jan.
-19. The winners’ names were made public at the NFL Honors awards ceremony Saturday night.
+19. Manning found out a few days later, with his coaches and his family delivering the news.
+The winners’ names were made public at the NFL Honors awards ceremony Saturday night.
 Jaguars left tackle Tony Boselli and Dolphins linebacker Zach Thomas were among the finalists whose names were not called.

 Manning going into the hall was all but preordained.
 That’s fitting, in a way, because more than any quarterback before him, he used every minute of his preparation during the week, and then every second at the line of scrimmage during the games, doing all he could to eliminate doubt about the result of every play before it happened.